fresh-codeman/system-design/high-level-design/data-partitioning.md

 For example, consider a social media platform that stores user data in a database table.
 The platform might partition the user table horizontally based on the geographic location of the users, so that users in the United States are stored in one shard, users in Europe are stored in another shard, and so on.
 This way, when a user logs in and their data needs to be accessed, the query can be directed to the appropriate shard, minimizing the amount of data that needs to be scanned.

-The key problem with this approach is that if the value whose range is used for partitioning isn’t chosen carefully, then the partitioning scheme will lead to unbalanced servers.
+The key problem with this approach is that if the value whose range is used for partitioning isn’t chosen carefully, then the partitioning scheme will **lead to unbalanced servers**.
 For instance, partitioning users based on their geographic location assumes an even distribution of users across different regions, which may not be valid due to the presence of densely or sparsely populated areas
 ![horizontal vs vertical partitioning](/assets/images/horizontal-vs-vertical-partitioning.png)

 ### Vertical partitioning